-It should also be noted that AUS businesses providing electronically supplied or digital services (i.e. downloadable software) to private customers (B2C) in the UK have a liability to register for VAT in the UK.
+It should also be noted that ITA businesses providing electronically supplied or digital services (i.e. downloadable software) to private customers (B2C) in the UK have a liability to register for VAT in the UK.
 As there is no longer any minimum turnover threshold, those businesses would be required to register with immediate effect.
-This also applies where such B2C supplies are made to customers in EU member countries, so there would be a potential liability for an AUS business to register for VAT in all EU member states in respect of its digital B2C services.
-Therefore, to ease the administrative burden on such businesses, the EU has set up the MOSS (Mini One-Stop Shop) Scheme.
-This allows an AUS business to register for the VAT Moss Scheme in one EU member country only and account for EU VAT on its B2C electronically supplied or digital services using this Scheme, rather than having to register in 27 different EU member countries.